2023 Most Popular Music Bachelor's Degree Schools in Alabama

 Full Music at The University of Alabama Report

-Out of the 20 schools in Alabama that were part of this year’s ranking, Jacksonville State University landed the # 2 spot on the list.
-Located in the suburb of Jacksonville, Jacksonville State University is a public college with a medium-sized student population.
+The in-demand bachelor’s degree programs at Jacksonville State University helped the school earn the #2 place on this year’s ranking of the most popular music schools in Alabama.
+Located in the small suburb of Jacksonville, Jacksonville State University is a public school with a medium-sized student population.

 About 38% of the students majoring in music at the school are women while 63% are male.